-The University of Pittsburgh COI Policy (11-01-03) requires that all investigators who are externally funded (regardless of funding source) must complete the CITI COI course.
-For successful new applications for research funding that are submitted after February 1, 2017, regardless of sponsor, release of funding will be contingent upon all investigators on the project having completed COI training within 4 years of when the award is executed and before initiating research.
-This supersedes the previous requirement that training be completed prior to submission of a research funding application.
-Re-certification is required every 4 years.
+The University of Pittsburgh COI Policy for Research RI01 requires all investigators who are externally funded (regardless of funding source) to complete the CITI COI course.
+Regardless of sponsor, the release of funding for any award is contingent upon all investigators on the project having completed the CITI COI course within four years of when the award is executed and before initiating research.
+Training must be renewed every four years.

-Conflict of Interest (CITI)
+• Conflict of Interest (CITI)